快訊／美國駐巴格達大使館遭飛彈攻擊！傳出多起爆炸聲 濃煙狂竄 | ETtoday新聞雲

 記者詹雅婷／綜合報導

-消息指出，大使館周邊地區至少傳出4聲爆炸巨響。《華盛頓郵報》記者穆斯塔法薩利姆 Mustafa Salim）透過推特說，「現場警報聲不斷，且有多架戰機飛越當地上空。」
+消息指出，大使館周邊地區至少傳出4聲爆炸巨響。《華盛頓郵報》記者穆斯塔法薩利姆 Mustafa Salim）透過推特說，「現場警報聲不斷，且有多架戰機飛越當地上空。」目前推特已有許多畫面流傳。據了解，巴格達東部一處社區冒出濃煙。

 At least four explosions were heard from the direction of Baghdad green zone where @USEmbBaghdad is located.
 Sirens went on and Jets are flying over the area.— Mustafa Salim (@Mustafa_salimb) February 16, 2020